ring_exp tactic

 - the argument to

-must be nonzero (to ensure0 = 0 * 1
+coeffmust be nonzero (to ensure0 = 0 * 1) - the argument to

-- if we replace
+refl ps.pretty - if we replace

-The first two invariants could be encoded in a subtype of ex
+The first two invariants could be encoded in a subtype of ex,

 but aren't (yet) to spare some implementation burden.

-The other invariants cannot be encoded because we need the tactic
+The other invariants cannot be encoded because we need the tactic monad to check them.

-(For example, the correct equality check of expr
+(For example, the correct equality check of expr is is_def_eq : expr → expr → tactic unit.)

-Note that arguments to another ex
+Note that arguments to another ex are always "pre-normalized":

-are equal, and their proof
+their orig and pretty are equal, and their proof is reflexivity.

 Return the normalisation proof of the given expression.

-If the proof is refl
+If the proof is refl, we give none instead,

 which helps to control the size of proof terms.

-To get an actual term, use ex.proof_term
+To get an actual term, use ex.proof_term,

-with the correct set of arguments.
+or use mk_proof with the correct set of arguments.

-Update the orig
+Update the orig and proof fields of the ex_info.

-Intended for use in ex.set_info
+Intended for use in ex.set_info.

 We use this to combine intermediate normalisation proofs.

-only depends on the subexpressions,
+Since pretty only depends on the subexpressions,

-which do not change, we do not set pretty
+which do not change, we do not set pretty.

 Equations